Enpostive/XDDSP/README.md

 I had lots of DSP code snippets lying around and I wanted an easy way to tie them together into DSP networks.

 My goals where:
- - A common base class for components
+ - A common base class for components.
- - Named inputs and outputs for each component
+ - Component inputs and outputs to have human readable names.
- - Maximising code-encapsulation and reusability
+ - Maximising code-encapsulation and reusability.
- - Portability
+ - Portability.
- - As many opportunities for automatic optimisation as possible
+ - As many opportunities for automatic optimisation as possible.
- - Independence from other libraries (except for the C++ standard library)
+ - Independence from other libraries (except for the C++ standard library).

-At this early stage, my code is not readable or well commented.
-I will be creating a series of YouTube videos where I explain the code and will be building examples using Juce.
+I am in the process of creating doxygen documentation for the library.
+Watch this space.

 ## Usage